rhanda2/ANN/README.md

-This Repository contains the homework assignments for UNL CSCE 478/878 Intro to Machine Learning Fall 2022.
+This Repository contains the homework assignment for UNL CSCE 478/878 Intro to Machine Learning Fall 2022.

-3 Assignments will be uploaded.
+It contains an implementation of a single hidden layer Artifical Neural Network.